1st Arkansas Infantry Regiment (Confederate)

-Organization
+Formation

 The 1st Arkansas regiment began its organization in April 1861, before Arkansas had even seceded from the Union.
 The first Arkansas Secession Convention had convened in March and voted against secession.
 On 12 April, Confederate forces under General P. G. T. Beauregard bombarded Fort Sumter, forcing its capitulation.
 President Abraham Lincoln called upon the "militia of the several states" to provide 75,000 troops to put down the rebellion.

 Governor Henry Rector famously refused Lincoln's request for troops.
 Upon learning of Rector's refusal, Confederate Secretary of War, L.P.
 Walker, immediately wrote to Governor Rector on behalf of the Confederate Government at Montgomery and requested that the state provide a regiment for the Confederacy.

 Governor Rector initially responded that he had no power to comply with the Confederate request but he expected the state to secede when the secession convention reconvened on 6 May.
 He stated that after secession the state could and would aid the Confederacy.
 Governor Rector sent another dispatch requesting to know if the Confederacy would accept a regiment raised by T. B. Flournoy, as Colonel, John B. Thompson as Lieutenant Colonel, and W.N.
 Brougnah and James.
 B. Johnson.
 Further, Governor Rector agreed to arm and equip the regiment when it rendezvoused at Little Rock Arsenal.
 Thompson B. Flournoy was a planter from Laconia, in Desha County, and had supported the Douglas and Johnson ticket in the election of 1860.

 Colonel Flournoy began by organizing the first companies which arrived in Little Rock seeking service in the Confederate forces.
 Many of these initial companies had originally been organized as volunteer companies under the Arkansas Militia law which authorized each county to form, in addition to the standard militia regiment, up to four volunteer companies, one each of Rifles, Infantry, Artillery and Cavalry.
 Units such as the DeWitt Guards from Arkansas County and the Jackson Guards from Jackson County had organized months earlier in the state militia as sectional frictions increased.
 At the actual organization of the regiment at Little Rock on 6 May 1861, Flournoy was defeated for the colonelcy, and Captain James F. Fagan, of Saline County, was elected colonel; Capt.
 James C. Monroe, of Clark County, was elected lieutenant-colonel, and John Baker Thompson, major.
 Prof. Frank Bronaugh, of the military department of St. John's College, Little Rock, was chosen adjutant.
 Flournoy accepted the outcome with good grace; he was afterward promoted to brigadier-general in the Confederate service.
 The unit was composed of companies from the following Arkansas counties: